stav/sirem/EMAIL_CAMPAIGN_SETUP.md

 - `{{fullName}}` - Full name
 - `{{email}}` - Contact's email address

-## 🔧 Current Limitations (Without API Key)
+## 🔧 Current Limitations
-- Email sending is disabled (shows configuration error)
-- Campaigns can be created and managed
-- All UI functionality works
-- Database tracking works
+**Without a verified domain**, Resend only allows sending emails to your own verified email address.
+To send to any recipient:
+1. You must verify a domain in Resend
+2. Use that domain in your `RESEND_FROM_EMAIL` configuration

 ## 🎉 Next Steps
 1. **Set up Resend API key** (5 minutes)